bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am a Software Engineer working on machine learning research/engineering and building large-scale machine learning products; currently focus on Recommendation Systems.
+I am a Software Engineer working on machine learning research/engineering and building large-scale machine learning products.

 For brief CV please see my [LinkedIn profile](https://www.linkedin.com/in/bowen0701/).
 The best email address to contact me is *bowen0701 at gmail dot com*.